We appreciate your patience while we work to update our website.

 CHARLES REDD CENTER TEACHING WESTERN HISTORY AWARD

-The Western History Association and the Charles Redd Center are sponsoring four K-12 Teaching awards that will provide teachers the opportunity to attend and present at the Western History Association Annual Conference in Los Angeles, California, October 26-29, 2023.
+The Western History Association and the Charles Redd Center are sponsoring four K-12 Teaching awards that will provide teachers the opportunity to attend and present at the Western History Association Annual Conference in Kansas City, Missouri, October 23-27, 2024.
 Selected teachers will share their lesson plans and teaching strategies at panels during the conference.

 The Award includes the following: conference registration, award ceremony ticket, ticket to the opening reception, and $1,000 towards conference-related costs.
 An added benefit is the opportunity to be in conversation with leading scholars in the field of Western history, with your lesson ideas and pedagogical expertise adding significantly to the field.